kavon/stack-rfc/README.md

 --------

-I'm proposing a extension to the existing GC Statepoint functionality, which I have seperated into two parts for clarity:
+I'm proposing a extension to the existing GC Statepoint functionality, which I have separated into two parts for clarity:

 (1) To support the stackless model, we need the ability to specify the _location_ of the stack frame in the heap.
 We cannot use the existing stack that